lynx-json/specification/specifications/properties/children.md

 ## Meaning

-The `children` property is used to provide a specification, or an array of specifications, to describe the values in a container value (object or array).
+The `children` property is used to provide a specification, or an array of specifications, to describe the values in a container.
 If the `children` property is an array of specifications, then it also describes the order of the items in the container.

 ## Format Rules

-If all of the values in a container value have the same meaning and traits, then a single specification object may be used to describe them all.
+If all of the values in a container have the same meaning and traits, then a single specification object may be used to describe them all.
 Otherwise, they must be described individually.

 ### Single Specification